Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/BestPractices/CSharp.md

         // If you need List's certain features like mutability or the ability to access items by index commonly in the consuming code return an IList<>
         IList<int> GetItemsList();
     }

+Never use view models in a service interface: services and views have nothing to do with each other.

 ----------